 What if you start to deliver part of that learning through your new LXP platform?

-Do you have onboarding training materials in your old LMS?
+Do you have employee onboarding training materials in your old LMS?
 This could be a good place to start your migration.
 This is where new employees are introduced to your organization’s learning platform for the first time.

 Migrate your existing onboarding content into the LXP, and make improvements to the content according to your new learning experience plan, or simply allow the LXP to access your LMS content as an external source.